Physical Therapy/Therapist (PT)

 PT 742, CLINICAL PHYSIOLOGY FOR THE PHYSICAL THERAPIST, 3 Credits

 Examines foundational bioenergetics, including the metabolic transformation of carbohydrates, fats, and proteins into energy and the use of metabolic by-products for gluconeogenesis.
 Explores the hormonal regulation of metabolism at rest and during exercise.
 Considers the definition, regulation, common uses, and effects of dietary supplements.
 Reviews other physiology systems including endocrine, renal, muscle, and integumentary.
-Examines some pathological conditions for select systems.
+Examines common pathological conditions for select systems.

 PT 744, MOTOR CONTROL & LEARNING ACROSS THE LIFESPAN, 3 Credits